Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter07.rst

 A more complete hierarchy can be found in the documentation for TextContent_ (``lodoc TextContent service``).

-The two services highlighted in orange relate to graphical content, which is explained in the next chapter.
+The two services highlighted relate to graphical content, which is explained in the next chapter.

-Table 1 summarizes content types in terms of their services and access methods.
+:numref:`ch07tbl_create_access_text_content` summarizes content types in terms of their services and access methods.
 Most of the methods are in Supplier interfaces which are part of the GenericTextDocument_ or OfficeDocument_ services in :numref:`ch05fig_txt_doc_serv_interfaces`.

 .. _ch07tbl_create_access_text_content: